Rakeshasery/SC26_imbalance_framework/README.md

 > **Artifact A1 (`DATA_Collection.py` + `RUN_Batch.py`) does NOT need to be
 > executed during evaluation.** It requires specialised GPU hardware and
 > approximately 45–55 hours of wall-clock time per full batch for each node.
-> GPU and hardware specifications used for data collection are provided in the
-> **Hardware used for data collection (A1)** table below.
-Cluster name and
+Hardware
-> institutional details are withheld in accordance with SC26 double-anonymous
+> configuration details are withheld in accordance with SC26 double-anonymous
 > review guidelines and will be disclosed upon paper acceptance.
 >
 > The complete pre-collected dataset `SC26_data.zip` produced by A1 is provided separately
 > (see **Pre-collected Dataset** section below).
-Reviewers could download
+Reviewers should download
 > this dataset and execute **only A2 and A3**, which are CPU-only and
 > complete in approximately **10–20 minutes total**.
 >